mfaustin/mfaustin.github.io/about.md

 ### Academic and Career Interests

 I've had a variety of academic and career experiences.

-Broadly speaking my focal areas have included research, software development, and mentoring/teaching.
+Broadly speaking my focal areas with examples have included:

+* Research

+* Software Development

+* Mentoring/Teaching

 I'm currently enrolled in the NC State University Master of Statistics program.